founder story

 who I am, why I started trring and the version of future I want to create.

-I am Dhiraj Chaudhari, born and brought up in a small town in eastern Maharashtra, graduated from IIT Kgp 2019 with a dual degree (B.tech + M.tech) and chose not to join MBA at IIM Calcutta straight after engineering (read here why if interested).
-I worked in IT division of a multi national bank for about 5 years post college before I consciously decided to start trring.
-Read on to know why the heck I moved from corporate to this -
+I am Dhiraj Chaudhari, born and brought up in a small town in Maharashtra, graduated from IIT Kgp in 2019 with a dual degree and chose not to join MBA at IIM Calcutta right after engineering (why I did not go).
+I worked in IT division of an MNC bank for about 5 years after college before starting trring - India's first digital wellbeing brand.

 - taking daily break from smartphones without losing connectivity over calls,

-No extreme solutions of digital detox, not another smart device, just a purposely dumb device, which does not connect to internet nor analyses your data, it just mirrors your calls.
-It does not need any additional connection or sim card and is portable inside the house.
-It acts as a behavioural nudge to remind you of your commitment towards digital wellbeing, the intentional use of technology.
-It helps you build habit to take daily breaks from technology overload and inspire the people around you, your kids to take their daily break from screens, not just by preaching but by showing in action.
+It's not an extreme solution of digital detox, not another smart device, just a purposely dumb device, which does not connect to internet nor analyses your data, it just does the bare minimum so that your attention stays with you.
+It does not need any additional connection nor sim card and it is portable inside the house.